A Complete Guest’s Guide to Wedding Etiquette

 - Colleague/coworker: $63

-However, Brumbley says the gift should be of an equivalent value to your “plate” as a guest—or, how much it costs for you them to invite you.
+However, Brumbley says the gift should be of an equivalent value to your “plate” as a guest — or, how much it costs for them to invite you.
 Now, you’ll likely have no idea what this number is, and you wouldn’t dare ask the bride and groom.
 But Brumbley says for the average wedding, this is about $150 to $200 per person.

 “Hopefully, if you are being invited to the wedding, you should have some idea as to whether the couple is someone who will be spending a lot on you and if you need to step it up,” she says.